firesidefiction/firesidefiction.github.io/_posts/books/2023-05-16-if-wishes-were-obfuscation-codes.md

 printbook:
 author-bio:
 ---
-_If Wishes Were Obfuscation Codes and Other Stories_ comes out Sept.
-12, 2023.
+_If Wishes Were Obfuscation Codes and Other Stories_ is available now.

 ### Description